Losant/losant-docs/docs/dashboards/input-controls.md

 ![Help Block Input](/images/dashboards/input-controls-help-input.png "Help Block Input")

-The component has only one input: a textarea in which arbitrary copy and payload variables can be entered.
-Like button payloads, the content of the textarea is run through the <a href="http://handlebarsjs.com/" target="\_blank">Handlebars templating language</a>, which allows for input control values (referenced by their Template ID) to be displayed within the block.
+The component has only one input: a textarea in which arbitrary text and [string template](/workflows/accessing-payload-data/#string-templates) referencing values by Template ID can be entered.
 These values will update as the user changes input values in the other components.

 ![Help Block Example](/images/dashboards/input-controls-help-example.png "Help Block Example")